NickAlleeProgrammingProjectsPortfolio/bigDataMapReduceOnCustomDataset/README.md

 ### Nick Alee

 ##### The Question
-For all accidents, I will find the most common temperature.
+For all accidents, I will find the cities with the most common (median) temperature.

 ##### The Solution
 1. Mapper Input -